trytocatchme/MailSender/README.md

         ...
 ```
-7. Create WelcomeModel.
+6. Create WelcomeModel.
 It will be used for passing data to razor view.
 ```
     public class WelcomeModel : BaseModel
     {
         public string Title { get; set; }
         public string Body { get; set; }
         public string WWWRootPath { get; set; }

-        public override string ToBase64(string path)// it's helper method that we will use for transforming images to base64 format
++it's helper method that we will use for transforming images to base64 format
+        public override string ToBase64(string path)
         {
             if (string.IsNullOrEmpty(WWWRootPath))
                 throw new ArgumentNullException(nameof(WWWRootPath));